wghglory/react-fundament/chapter08/readme.md

-We will start to work on Battle Component
+# Battle Component

-# Controlled Component vs Uncontrolled Component
+## Controlled Component vs Uncontrolled Component

 React recommends to use controlled component.

 * Controlled Component: Any form input binds to state, and when state changes, UI input will be updated
 * Uncontrolled Component: Get the input value from DOM directly

-# Update parent's state in child component
+## Update parent's state in child component

 Battle.js: Battle components contains 2 PlayerInput components.
 When clicking submit button in child components, we want to update the state of parent component.
 To do this, we pass down stateUpdateMethod in parent component via props `<PlayerInput onSubmit={this.handleSubmit} />` and then invoke it when needed.